JibbSmart/JoyShockLibrary/README.md

 * **float accelX, accelY, accelZ** - local acceleration after accounting for and removing the effect of gravity.
 * **float gravX, gravY, gravZ** - local gravity direction.

+**struct TOUCH_POINT** - The TOUCH_POINT reports a single touch event on the device touch sensitive sensor, such as the DS4 touchpad.
+* **float posX, posY** - The absolute position of the touch point as a percentage.
+* **short movX, movY** - Relative movement, or difference of raw positions with the previous report.

 ### Functions

 All these functions *should* be thread-safe, and none of them should cause any harm if given the wrong handle.
 If they do, please report this to me as an isuse.